Subsidence Damage Caused By Trees

-Bigger trees specifically take liquid from the soil, causing the soil, and thus the ground beneath the house, to shrink.
-The roots can stretch out in search of moisture and there are some types of trees that are more likely to cause subsidence damage than others, due to the size to which they can grow and the way in which the root system is structured.
-These trees include willow, oak and elm trees.
+Bigger trees that cause subsidence specifically take liquid from the soil, causing the soil, and thus the ground beneath the house, to shrink.
+The roots can stretch out in search of moisture and there are some types of tree that are more likely to cause subsidence damage than others, due to the size to which they can grow and the way in which the root system is structured.
+These trees will include willow, oak and elm trees.

 If you have mature trees or bushes, consistent pruning will help to prevent subsidence damage - you will need to seek advice from a professional such as an arborist to establish how individual trees should be correctly pruned.
 The root structure of trees or some large shrubs can cause intrusion of earthenware pipes, paving the way for failure of the drainage system.

 In some properties, it can be necessary to construct a tree root barrier below ground level.
 This usually consists of a reinforced concrete wall which resists the root penetration and is particularly useful where Tree Preservation Orders exist.

 Many of our clients ask us why they should take advantage of the services that Property Defects offer instead of just letting their insurer manage their claim?
 You would think that just because there is a warranty or insurance policy in place, your insurance company will have an automatic obligation to their client?
 Property Defects offer a fully comprehensive service throughout your entire claims process acting only in your best interests, rather than your insurers.

 Most people simply do not realise that it is their right to be able to appoint an independent loss adjuster.
 Interestingly, when a claim is registered with your insurer, they generally appoint one of their loss adjusters who should be acting impartial by representing both the policy holder and the insurer.

 With our vast experience, we have realised that this may not always be the case.
 We believe that by providing our services, the claimant is both fully represented and treated as fairly as possible.